g105b/bullhorn/README.md

 ## Endpoint

 Once authenticated, simply run `api/endpoint.php` and pass in the arguments.
+The first argument should be the API endpoint (the part after the corporation token).
 The script will pass back the JSON response from the API.